joe-gz/ga-sample-teach-APIs/README.md

 ## We Do
 **Let's get this set up**

 As you can see, we have a couple empty functions right now. ```apiCall``` will be the function through which we create the AJAX request, while ```movie``` will be used to append the returned data to the browser.
 So, how do we go about setting up the AJAX request?
+First, Let's see where we need to go to make the request.
+Let's go to the OMDB api page, http://www.omdbapi.com/.
+You can see that they provide a link to make "data requests".
+Let's play around with it..

-Let's add the code below to ```apiCall```.
+Now that we have the url, let's add the code below to ```apiCall```.

 ```javascript
 // get value from search input field